mikabytes/smartes/README.md

 **Using SmartES, make sure no one ever force-pushes to Git**

-Because dependencies are calculated based on the Git history, if the history were to change that could result in inconsistent states.
+Because the versions of dependencies are calculated based on the Git history, if the history were to change that could result in inconsistent states.

 ## Install

 ```
-npm install -g mikabytes/smartes
+npm install -g smartes
 ```

 ## Example usage